shuguang-52/shuguang-52.github.io/_pages/clcxray.md

 ```
 @article{tifs22,
-   author = {Zhao, Cairong and Liang Zhu and Dou, Shuguang and Zhang, Shanshan and Wu, Jun and Wang, Liang},
+   author = {Zhao, Cairong and Liang Zhu and Dou, Shuguang and Weihong Deng and Wang, Liang},
    title = {Detecting Overlapped Objects in X-ray SecurityImagery by a Label-aware Mechanism},
    journal = {IEEE Transactions on Information Forensics and Security},
    volume = {17},